tonypilz/units/README.md

 The library allows to track the dimensions of physical quantities at compile-time which enforces the the rules of dimension algebra with no runtime overhead.
 Additionally, the library provides some convenient conversions between different units of mesaure.
 And having the dimension attached to a value also makes stating the intent easier.

 ## Motivation
-There exist quite a few other implementations for dimensional tracking eg. [Boost.Unit](http://www.boost.org/doc/libs/1_64_0/doc/html/boost_units.html), [nholthaus/units](https://github.com/nholthaus/units) or [martinmoene/PhysUnits-CT-Cpp11](https://github.com/martinmoene/PhysUnits-CT-Cpp11)(a more comprehensive list can be found at [PhysUnit-CT-Cpp11](https://github.com/martinmoene/PhysUnits-CT-Cpp11#other-libraries).
+There exist quite a few other implementations for dimensional tracking eg. [Boost.Unit](http://www.boost.org/doc/libs/1_64_0/doc/html/boost_units.html), [nholthaus/units](https://github.com/nholthaus/units) or [martinmoene/PhysUnits-CT-Cpp11](https://github.com/martinmoene/PhysUnits-CT-Cpp11).
+A more comprehensive list can be found at [PhysUnit-CT-Cpp11](https://github.com/martinmoene/PhysUnits-CT-Cpp11#other-libraries).
 All these implementations consist of a considerable amount of code (boost >4000 sloc, nholt/unit 3800 sloc, PysUnit 2500 sloc) and that they make strong use of macros.
 This makes understanding the code and adjusting it for special needs a time intensive task.

 This library tries to adress the issue by beeing small (500 sloc*) and simple to allow users understand the code and adjust it to their needs more easily.

 Note that 500 sloc includes SI-Unit-Definitions an input/output.
 The [essential code without input/output and predefined units](https://github.com/tonypilz/units/blob/master/devel/tools/SingleFileMinimalExample.h) consists of 250sloc.

 # Features
-This library can be used for
+The library can be used for
  - dimensional analysis on unrestricted value types (double, int, complex ...)
  - printing dimensioned values
  - reading dimensioned values
- - easy extension to special needs

- The library is well tested and incurs no runtime overhead.
+It is easily extendable to special needs, mostly constexpr, well tested and incurs no runtime overhead (at -O1).

 # Limitations
 Storing values in non-base-units (e.g. millisecs) cannot be done with this library (see [Representation in non-base-units](#representation-in-non-base-units)).